About arc42

 Docker Container (MongoDB)

 Persistent document store for user profiles and match history.
-Accessible internally on Port 27017.
+Includes a health check (mongosh ping) used by dependent services.

 prometheus

-Scrapes metrics from the services via the internal network.
+Scrapes metrics from users via the internal network.
+Configuration is bind-mounted from the repository.

 grafana